oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 After the namespace is labeled, you can [install the operator]({{< relref "/managing-operators/installation.md" >}}).

-When using OpenShift service mesh, because it does not support namespace-wide Istio sidecar injection, you must set the annotation for the operator pod-level sidecar injection when installing or updating the operator using Helm, with the `--set` option, as follows:
+When using an OpenShift service mesh, because it does not support namespace-wide Istio sidecar injection, you must set the annotation for the operator pod-level sidecar injection when installing or updating the operator using Helm, with the `--set` option, as follows:

 `--set "annotations.sidecar\.istio\.io/inject=true"`